-- 1. One B-II replaces two B-I fire extinguishers. - Outboard boats less than 26 feet in length are not required to carry fire extinguishers if their construction will not permit the entrapment of explosive or flammable gases or vapors.
+- 1. One 20-B replaces two 5-B fire extinguishers. - Outboard boats less than 26 feet in length are not required to carry fire extinguishers if their construction will not permit the entrapment of explosive or flammable gases or vapors.

 Pre-Engineered fire system has a cylinder (Halon, CO2, or other 'clean' agent) and a thermocouple.
-A pre-engineered fire system is not considered to be a fixed system for the above table.
+A preengineered fire system is not considered to be a fixed system for the above table.

 Fixed System has a cylinder (Halon/CO2), fixed piping for distributing the agent and remote actuator.
 These systems are specifically engineered for each individual vessel.
+NOTE: Fixed systems are only required on vessels 79' and over, built since 1991 and carrying more than 16 POB.